aerocom-community/experiments/phase-4/AP4-CTRL/AP4-CTRL.md

 | AP4-CTRL-PD-NudTran | 2000-2023 | 2000-2023 | 2000-2023 transient |
 | AP4-CTRL-PD-NudClim | 2010      | 2010      | 2005-2015 mean      |

+(1) optional; only if not participating in CMIP7 with the exact same model version

 ## Model Output Variables

 **TBD; not yet current**